 This is just how life is.

 Who is 'he'?
-He's a monster charading as my stepfather.
+He's a monster masquerading as my stepfather.

-His real name is Cornelius but everyone calls him Snow.
+His real name is Coriolanus, but everyone calls him Snow.
 He has white blond hair, which he keeps shaved, and sickly pale skin.
-He's tall and lanky, but he's strong-a fact which he likes to prove any chance he can get.
+He's tall and lanky, but he's strong - a fact which he likes to prove any chance he can get.
 He was never particularly nice to begin with, but his fits of rage are becoming even more unpredictable and frequent lately.
 Then again, the drugs aren't helping, whether prescribed or illegal; he'll take whatever he can get his hands on.

 Just another reason why I could never leave this place if I tried.

 Six months before she met and married Snow, my father had died.
 Dad was a good man, always had a smile on his face and treated me and Prim like princesses.
 He'd often take me into the woods, making trails along the way and singing songs with me.
 He taught me how to use a gun, set a trap, and how to fish.
 He also gave me knowledge about herbology – he taught me what was edible, what would make me sick, and what would kill me.
 I loved our nature walks; I always learned something new from them.
-I never fathomed that everything he taught me I'd actually have to end up using.
+I never fathomed that I'd actually end up using everything he taught me.

 On most days, Snow locks the door and doesn't let me and Prim enter again until the sun sets.
 He says that if we have time to "sit around and be lazy" we can find work to do outside.
 I usually have Prim sit aside while I do everything.
 She'll sit, playing with the corn-husk dolls I made for her, while I chop blocks of wood into quarter pieces to rank.
 I know she feels bad for not helping, but also that she feels relieved.
 It's apparent that she's scared of the ax by the way she tries to prevent a flinch every time the metal makes contact with wood.
 It's fine, though, because I'd rather break my back in the heat rather than in the house being beat on and cussed at.
 But mostly because when we're outside, Prim isn't a target.